-Teenage girl is suspected shooter in Nashville elementary school attack
+Woman, 28, is suspected shooter in Nashville elementary school attack

 “There is video from the school that we are viewing now to try and understand what happened,” he said.

-The former acting director of the FBI, Andrew McCabe, said on CNN that it’s “exceedingly rare” for mass shooters to be female.
+The former acting director of the FBI, Andrew McCabe, said on CNN that it’s “exceedingly rare” for mass shooters to be women.

 Police were called to the scene at 10.13am local time and the suspect was shot and killed 14 minutes later, at 10.27am.